Your cart

 How To Choose The Right Elastic Cords For Jewelry Making

 Choosing the right elastic stretchy cord is crucial to your jewelry's longevity, look, and feel.
-With many types of cords available, it can be challenging to know which one to choose for your jewelry-making applications.
+With many types of cords available, it can be challenging to know which cord to choose for your jewelry-making applications.

-At Tejas Beads, we receive a lot of questions about what size of elastic cord to use - the answer to this question is dependent hole size, but it's not as straightforward as it may seem at first glance.
+At Tejas Beads, we receive a lot of questions about what size of elastic cord to use - the answer to this question dependent on hole size, but it's not as straightforward as it may seem at first glance.

 This article aims to help answer some of the fundamental questions about elastic cord sizes and material types.